NicholasToon/osticket-prereqs/README.md

 Assigning Permissions:

-Right click on ost-config.php -> Properties -> Security -> Advanced -> Disable Inheritance -> Remove all inherited positions from this object -> Select Permissions (It's next to Auditing and Effective Access) -> Add -> Select a Principal > Type: Everyone > Check Names > OK -> [√] Full control -> OK
+Right click on ost-config.php -> Properties -> Security -> Advanced -> Disable Inheritance -> Remove all inherited positions from this object -> Select Permissions (It's next to Auditing and Effective Access) -> Add -> Select a Principal > Type: Everyone > Check Names > OK -> [√] Full control (It will check the other boxes as well and that's ok) -> OK

 <p>